jmvelasco/github-copilot-xp/Readme.md

 This template is maintained by [Software Crafters](https://softwarecrafters.io).
 Feel free to use it for your projects and katas!

-### Copilot Workflows

-Checkout the full [guide description](.copilot-workflows/README.md) about how to use IA Agent assisted development using copilot.

 ## 📄 License

 MIT © [Softwarecrafters.io](https://softwarecrafters.io)